JohnTelford/rstblog/source/av.rst

    "Tesla is less than two years away from full self-driving, CEO Elon Musk said in an interview.
 And said Tesla was far ahead of other companies working on self-driving technology."

-   It is almost 2021, and it did not happen.
+   It is almost 2021, and it has not happen.
 Not even close.
 Saying something doesn't make it real.
 What magic transforms a Level 2 Partial Assistance Tesla into a Level 5 Full Automation in less than 2 years?
 I think it would probably be the biggest  magic show ever.

    "To me right now, this seems 'game, set, and match,'" Musk said.
 "I could be wrong, but it appears to be the case that Tesla is vastly ahead of everyone."